Can sit stand desks help you lose weight?

 Remember, the best way to burn calories and improve your health is by participating in consistent physical exercise.
 Try spending 150 minutes a week engaging in moderate to vigorous physical exercise.

-And if you're looking to reap all the benefits that come from standing desks, get the best sit stand desk in Australia today - at UpDown Desk.
-In our catalog, you'll find sit to stand corner desks, manual sit to stand desks, and standing desk converters.
-Shop now and see first hand why our standing desk users consider us the #1 choice for standing office desks!
+And if you're looking to reap all the benefits that come from standing desks, get the best sit-stand desk in Australia today - at UpDown Desk.
+In our catalog, you'll find sit-to-stand corner desks, manual sit-to-stand desks, and standing desk converters.
+Shop now and see firsthand why our standing desk users consider us the #1 choice for standing office desks!

 Want to learn more about using standing desks?
 Check out our article on how to program a standing desk, or our discussion on finding the correct standing desk height based on your unique body proportions.
 We’re your trusted resource for all things sit-stand desks!